-Stephen Devlin is a Professor in the Department of Mathematics and Statistics and is the director of the Master’s in Data Science program (MSDS).
+Stephen Devlin is a Professor in the Department of Mathematics and Statistics and the Master’s in Data Science program (MSDS).
 He has also served as department chair and director of the undergraduate data science program.
 Stephen has a bachelor’s degree from Manhattan College in New York, and a Ph.D. in mathematics from the University of Maryland.
 He was a C.L.E.
 Moore Instructor at MIT before moving to the University of San Francisco.
-His research interests include both pure...
+His research interests include both pure and applied...

 PhD, Mathematics, University of Maryland, 2001

 Steven I. Doctors, PhD teaches architectural history, theory, professional practice, and design studio courses, and directs the Honors in Architecture concentration.
 He is a licensed architect and general contractor, and maintains a project management practice (The CM+ Group, LLC) in the San Francisco Bay Area.

 A native of County Donegal in the north of Ireland, Cathal Doherty is a Jesuit priest of the Irish province.
 Prior to joining the faculty at USF in the academic year 2015-16, he previously taught at Boston College and University College Dublin, Ireland.
 A linguist turned theologian, he completed doctoral degrees in theology (Boston College) and theoretical linguistics (University of California, Santa Cruz).
 His main research interests lie in dogmatic, especially sacramental theology, in...